nunchistudio/blacksmith-devcenter/documentation/enterprise/index.md

 - **Namespaces** allow isolation from one group to another within the cluster where each one has its own security and scalability policies.
 The main use-case is for multi-tenancy, with a dedicated namespace for each team or customer.
+- The **Elastic Stack** integration allows to index, search, and monitor your entire data engineering platform within Kibana.
+It leverages Elasticsearch for indexing and APM for observability.